Belmont Park station: History

 However, regular service to Belmont Park was suspended again in 2010 due to MTA budget cuts and trains only operated on June 4 and 5 during the weekend of the Belmont Stakes.
 On other racing days, the New York Racing Association provided shuttle bus service between the racetrack and the Queens Village station.
 On April 26, 2011 the NYRA announced that it would subsidize the cost of providing LIRR service to the racetrack for the entire spring/summer meet.In 2014, the Belmont Park line became the subject of controversy when the LIRR found itself struggling to transport the larger-than-expected number of visitors to the Belmont Stakes.
 Due to this overcrowding the NYRA funded a fast-tracked improvement program to partially upgrade the station in time for the 2015 Belmont Stakes.
 Two of the four low-level platforms—which were the only ones in the LIRR system since the 1990s, when all other LIRR stations had full-height platforms installed—were replaced with newly built high-level platforms in compliance with the Americans with Disabilities Act of 1990.
 The other two platforms still have fixed steps attached to them, as all four platforms used to have.
 The renovated station opened on June 4, 2015, before the Belmont Stakes.
 As part of the new station changes, the LIRR was also planning to use the eastern wye track from the Hempstead Branch to speed up service leaving the station.

 In July 2019, the Belmont Park Arena (ultimately UBS Arena) redevelopment plan was adopted by the Empire State Development board.
 The plan included a new Elmont station on the LIRR Main Line, to the north of Belmont Park station.
-The Belmont Park spur continues to be served during event days, while the Elmont station operates full-time.
-However, only the Elmont eastbound platform initially opened on November 16, 2021.
-The westbound platform opened on October 6, 2022.
+The eastbound platform at Elmont initially opened on November 16, 2021, while the westbound platform opened on October 6, 2022.

-In February 2023, the LIRR indicated that passenger service on the Belmont Park Branch would be discontinued once the new Elmont station began operating full time as part of the redevelopment of train schedules for East Side Access.
+On February 24, 2023, the LIRR eliminated shuttle services for special events at UBS Arena.
+This coincided with Elmont operating full time as part of the redevelopment of train schedules for East Side Access.

+Prior to the full time opening of the Elmont station, on racing days the Long Island Rail Road operated two trains to and from Belmont Park.
+One train originated and terminated at Pennsylvania Station with a stop at Woodside.
+The average daily ridership for the station was 100.